kairosity/mp4-lionize/README.md

 ### Form Validation Messages

-- The register, login and checkout forms include form validation that immediately communicates a message back to the user if they either fail to complete a required field or complete a field incorrectly.
+- The register, login, add product, edit product, add review, edit review and checkout forms include form validation that immediately communicates a message back to the user if they either fail to complete a required field or complete a field incorrectly.
 - If the user attempts to log in with incorrect details the message delivered is above the form and in red to communicate the error clearly.

 ### Deletion Confirmation Modals

-If an admin user chooses to delete a product, they are asked to confirm this deletion via a pop-up modal.
+If an admin superuser chooses to delete a product, they are asked to confirm this deletion via a pop-up modal.
 This adds an extra level of protection against accidental deletion.

+Likewise if a user decided

 ### State Changes